NebulaServices/XenOS/docs/apps.md

 ```
 This gives a bit of time for Xen to inject its APIs into your app, which is needed, since without this setTimeout, uses `xen` or `window.xen` will result in `undefined`

+## App Arguments
+You can parse URL Paramaters as app arguments.
+To learn more about this checkout the [API Docs](./API.md) and you can see an example in the text editor app.

 ## App Examples
-For example applications, please see the `apps-src` directory
+For example applications, please see the `apps-src` directory (The code is terrible, you have been warned)